 Education: BS in Biological Engineering, Oregon State University, 2017

 Research interests: My research interests lie at the intersection of immunology, tissue engineering, and biomaterials.
 A shift in understanding about the diverse roles of macrophages and emphasis on the importance of biophysical cues has opened up a lot of exciting questions in this area.
-For my graduate work, I use mouse models and microparticles to study the role of macrophages in bone regeneration and macrophage behavior in response to apoptotic cellular and biophysical cues.
+For my graduate work, I use mouse models and biomaterials to study the role of macrophages in bone regeneration and macrophage behavior in response to apoptotic cellular and biophysical cues.
 I aim to expand our understanding of macrophage behavior in the context of regenerative medicine.

-Outside interests: I enjoy rock climbing (indoors), hiking/backpacking, learning new languages, reading, and watching TV.
+Outside interests: I enjoy rock climbing (indoors), hiking/backpacking, learning new languages, and watching TV.